hashicorp/terraform-provider-aws/website/docs/r/quicksight_data_source.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `arn` - Amazon Resource Name (ARN) of the data source

-* `type` - A key indicating which data source type was inferred from the passed `parameters`
+* `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block).

 ## Import

-A QuickSight data source can be imported using the AWS account ID, and data source ID name separated by `/`.
+A QuickSight data source can be imported using the AWS account ID, and data source ID name separated by a slash (`/`) e.g.

 ```
 $ terraform import aws_quicksight_data_source.example 123456789123/my-data-source-id